-The agricultural tourism activities must support, be related to the principal farm activity, and not interfere with, principal uses.

-Agricultural tourism activities must not operate before 8:00 a.m. or after 6:00 p.m., unless otherwise noted.
+The agricultural tourism activities must support, be related to the principal farm activity, and not interfere with, principal uses and must not operate before 8:00 a.m. or after 6:00 p.m.

 Agricultural tourism activities are no longer permitted as accessory uses if farming operations cease.

 The farm must have legal access to a public highway and comply with County and State standards for road width and road surface.
-Consultation with the department of fire and public safety must occur if the farm's primary point of ingress or egress is less than 20 feet wide.

 For purposes of off-street parking under chapter 19.36B, agricultural tourism is considered passive recreation.

-Activities related to indigenous cultural traditions should not be misappropriated and should be practiced with respect for the host culture's intellectual property, including traditional and ancestral knowledge.